gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

 I am not sure if this is the right place for n-grams.
 But maybe this is the least wrong.
-I can introduce it as a restriction to get an approximation for both the langauge modeling objective and the chain-rule applied on the joint distribution.
+I can introduce it as a restriction to get an approximation for both the language modeling objective and the chain-rule applied on the joint distribution.

   * General meaning of n-gram: